 In contrast, a surgical rhinoplasty requires a much bigger chunk of your time.
 You can expect the surgery to take a couple of hours.
 After that, you’ll need to take about a week off from work.
 Any sort of vigorous physical activity should be postponed for several more weeks afterwards.

-Liquid and Traditional Rhinoplasty with Dr. Ran Rubinstein
+Non-surgical and Traditional Rhinoplasty with Dr. Ran Rubinstein

 Dr. Rubinstein, a board certified facial plastic surgeon in Hudson Valley, New York, is an expert in facial plastics and sinus disorders.
-He offers patients both traditional and liquid rhinoplasty options.
+He offers patients both traditional and non-surgical rhinoplasty options.
 Dr. Rubinstein is double board certified through the American Board of Facial Plastic and Reconstructive Surgery and the American Board of Otolaryngology – Head and Neck Surgery.
 He is also a member of the American Society for Laser Medicine & Surgery and an Assistant Professor at New York Columbia Presbyterian Hospital.
 To learn more about your nose job options, call 845-863-1772 to schedule a consultation with Dr. Rubinstein at his practice in Newburgh, NY today.